Love & Hip Hop: New York season 8: Synopsis

 Yandy's marriage becomes strained when her mother-in-law Judy starts to interfere with her business.
 Singer Anaís, frustrated by the state of her career and stuck in a miserable marriage, becomes recklessly flirtatious, culminating in a torrid affair with Rich.
 Safaree returns to New York looking for love.
 Mariahlynn's new man James R. creates new problems for her.
 Bianca's violent rivalry with fellow rapper Brittney Taylor threatens to derail both of their careers.
 Singer Lil' Mo and her husband, boxer Karl Dargan have the perfect marriage and family, but social media accusations might put all of it in jeporady.

 Reception

 This season was poorly received by viewers, with ratings dipping below 2 million viewers for the first time in four years.
 A scene featuring Yandy speaking into an apparently unplugged telephone was widely ridiculed and condemned as proof of the show's decline and reliance on increasingly fabricated storylines.
-Former cast member Erica Mena criticised the new cast and the season's storylines, particularly Yandy's, calling them "boring".
-Comedian KendallKyndall, who has recapped the show for years and hosted live streams and interviews for this season for VH1.com, also criticised the season's rushed and confusing editing, weak storylines and uninspiring casting.
+Former cast member Erica Mena criticized the new cast and the season's storylines, particularly Yandy's, calling them "boring".
+Comedian KendallKyndall, who has recapped the show for years and hosted live streams and interviews for this season for VH1.com, also criticized the season's rushed and confusing editing, weak storylines and uninspiring casting.